Cyber Monday Discount 20%

 Cochlear implant candidacy is a multi-step and complex commitment.
 Candidacy requires audiological approval by a Doctor of Audiology, medical clearance by an Ear, Nose and Throat (ENT) physician, and approval from your insurance company.
 A typical candidacy timeline and ongoing rehabilitation treatment plan is outlined below.

 Designed to help adults and children with severe to profound hearing loss, the Cochlear Nucleus® System mimics the natural hearing function of the inner ear.
-Using a uniquely designed electrode, it bypasses damage to the inner ear and delivers sound directly to your cochlea.
+Using a uniquely designed electrode, it bypasses damage to the inner ear and and stimulates the auditory nerve.

 Introducing the Cochlear Kanso® 2 Sound Processor — a next generation processor that exceeds expectations with its light, small, off-the-ear design that blends in so well, even you might forget you’re wearing it!
 While it may look discreet, its capabilities and features are anything but.
 From its adventure-proof adaptability and seamless connectivity, to the button-free configuration with wireless charging, the technology packed into the powerful Kanso® 2 Sound Processor will enrich every moment.